romaintailhurat/Documents/antlr-vtl.md

 Antlr is a powerful tool that can generate parsers for languages described by formal grammars.
 These parsers can automatically build parse trees, which are data structures explaining how the language represents a given expression.

-Le language used here is [VTL 2.0](https://sdmx.org/?page_id=5096), the Validation and Transformation Language published by the SDMX initiative.
+The language used here is [VTL 2.0](https://sdmx.org/?page_id=5096), the Validation and Transformation Language published by the SDMX initiative.
 VTL has a grammar which is expressed in EBNF notation (Extended Backus-Naur Form).

 ## Creation of the VTL parsers